 A CP14 notice is a formal letter from the IRS that informs taxpayers when they have outstanding taxes they must pay.
 This letter will typically include a detailed report of the amount you need to pay, including any penalties and interest and how the IRS calculated them.
 The letter will also outline when the balance is due.

 If you received IRS Notice CP14, you can either pay the required amount or request a payment plan with the IRS.
+The form cp14 is a legitimate letter from the IRS, however, there are signs to tell if an IRS letter is fake.
 If you believe the IRS made a mistake, you can challenge the CP14 notice.

 You must respond to the notice.
 If you ignore IRS Notice CP14 or miss the deadline, the IRS will raise your debt by applying monthly penalties and additional interest.
 When you receive a CP14 notice, read through it and understand the information provided.
 Compare the letter with a copy of the tax return you filed to evaluate whether their statements are true or if the IRS made a mistake.